anoma/juvix-docs/docs/tutorials/essential.juvix.md

 ```

 In Juvix, all functions must be total, meaning they must return a result for
 every possible input.
-To handle cases where a function might not have a result
+To handle cases where a function might not produce a result
 for certain inputs, you can use the `Maybe` type.
 When the result is undefined,
 the function can return `nothing`.